kirtikanani/sofk-air-conditioning-calaculate/readme.txt

 == Installation ==

-1. Upload the `sofk-air-conditioning-calaculate` folder to the `/wp-content/plugins/` directory
+1. Upload the `sofk-air-conditioning-calculate` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use the shortcode `[air_condition_cal]` in your posts or pages to display the calculator.